-SDI Steel Roof Deck Specifications
+SDI Specifications and Commentary for Steel Roof Deck

 The requirements of this section shall govern only ribbed steel roof deck construction of varying configurations used for the support of roofing materials and design live loads.

-(Suspended ceilings, light fixtures, ducts, or other utilities shall not be supported by the steel deck.)
+Commentary: Suspended ceilings, light fixture, ducts, or other utilities shall not be supported by the steel deck.

-2. Design and Materials
+2. Materials